MastectomyWhen you’re going through breast cancer, you need support from a specialist team in comfortable facilities

 The mastectomy will be performed under general anaesthetic and you will also have local anaesthetic injections to help numb the pain after the operation.

 Once under general anaesthetic, your Consultant will make an elliptical incision into your breast, taking out breast tissue and sometimes the nipple.
-If necessary, your lymph nodes, where necessary, will also be taken out through the same incision, although this will have been discussed prior to your operation.
+If necessary, your lymph nodes may also be taken out through the same incision, although this will have been discussed prior to your operation.

 Will it hurt?